crocoder-dev/web/apps/website/src/content/posts/from-angular-to-react.md

 At sevdesk, a company-wide decision allowed developers to take one day each month away from product work to focus on projects of their own choosing.
 We adopted this concept and proposed organizing group coding sessions on that day.
 Unlike the more theoretical workshops, these interactive sessions focused on coding in React.
 We covered the basics such as creating simple pages, building components, managing state, navigating between pages, etc.

 Other developers would follow along, try coding something on their own, and ask questions whenever something was unclear.
 To ensure that every part of the code was properly migrated and maintainable in the future, we made sure to invite a few developers from each team to participate.

+While off-product work can sometimes feel fragmented or disconnected, these group sessions were focused and intentional, contributing to long-term improvements in the product.

 ### Pair programming